niplav/site/increasing.md

 * [3167] Liubin Zheng and Luoying Zhang.
 The molecular mechanism of natural short sleep: A path towards understanding why we need to sleep.
 Brain Science Advances, 2022.

 ### Drugs

+* Melatonin ([Gwern 2019](https://www.gwern.net/Melatonin#tempus-fugit)): "My rule of thumb is melatonin subtracts an hour [of sleep time].
+(I originally guessed at this value, but my Zeo sleep recordings seem to suggest the value is [more like 50 minutes](https://www.gwern.net/Zeo.html#melatonin-analysis).)
+That is: if one slept for 7 hours, one awakes as refreshed as if one had slept for 8 hours etc. From comparing with others, I think I benefit more than around two-thirds of people."

 Making Sleep More Lucid
 ------------------------